davidlidebrandt/milestone-project-3/README.md

 * The JavaScript was run through the https://jshint.com/ linter, no errors found.
 Two warnings occur regarding unused variables, these can be ignored since these functions are used and called when submitting forms.

+* The cornflakes(flake8) linter was installed as an extension to the development environment and validated the Python code throughout the project.

 ### Manual tests of functions and features

+#### Navigation bar

+* The links for Home, Findmovies, Add movies as well as the brand logo link skould load the intended page:
+All of the links loads the correct page.

+* The Log in modal should be opened when pressed, the close button should close the button, the link to the register modal should open up the Register modal and close the Log in modal, the form should only be submitable when

+#### Footer

 ### Answering User Stories